Jitgitbit/flutter_exercise_four/comments.md

 flutter packages get  (----> in terminal) (if needed, normally flutter will get the packages automatically)

 !
 Using the flutter built-in Futures work well as is, but for readability and because we are used to try/catch & async/await/finally from JS, here it is !

+!
+A Future in Flutter is the equivalent of a Promise in JavaScript !